SolraBizna/j6502/OCMOS.md

 Debug Device (`$247`)
 ---------------------

+The Debug Device (which is *not* related to the Debug Card) provides a very low-level way to debug bootloaders and custom BIOSes.
+It must be enabled in the configuration.
+It's a bad idea to use this routinely; enable it only in extreme circumstances.

 Write bytes to this port to output UTF-8 to the Minecraft game log.
 On read, returns either `$00` (the port is disabled and writes are ignored) or `$FF` (the port is enabled) depending on the configuration.

 Writing `$00` (NUL), `$0A` (CR), or `$0D` (LF) terminate a line.
 Blank lines are not allowed, and lines longer than 256 characters will be cut off.